waybetterdev/dev.waybetter.com/source/about.md

 title: About

 ---
-# WayBetter
+# About Us

-WayBetter is a company that is pioneering a new approach to behavior change.
-Powering the technology of that apprach is a team of developers who are committed to working transparently and thoughtfully.
+WayBetter is pioneering a new approach to behavior change.
+We call it The WayBetter Way™.

+Our first product is DietBet, a game that helps people lose weight by betting on themselves.
+It works by providing group support, microgoals, and real rewards.
+And while there's money on the line, DietBet isn't about betting.
+It’s about believing in yourself, investing in your health, and sticking to your commitments.

+It works.
+Since 2013 dietbetters have lost over 2 million pounds.
+Along the way, we’ve paid out over $8 million to winners.
+Dietbetting is now a movement with over 200,000 players in 70+ countries.

+Stay tuned in 2016 for new WayBetter products like CigaBet to quit smoking, FitBet to shape up, and SleepBet to get enough sleep.

 Read more about [WayBetter][1].